pemellquist/skypunch/README.md

 <p>The target is required to respond with the same response code in the target definition ( e.g. a target with a 200 respond should respond with a 200 for success).
 If the response does not match, the target status will be FAIL and all notifiers will be informed.
 3. Invalid authn params for BASIC
 <p>When defining the authn type as BASIC the target definition must have a 'user' and 'password' defined.
 Failing to do so will result in an error.
-4. Invalid authn param for Keystone
+4. Invalid authn param for OPENSTACK
+<p>When defining the authn type as OPENSTACK the target definition must have the 'user', 'password','osauthendpoint' and 'tenantid' parameters defined.
+Failing to do so will result in an error.
-5. Invalid Keystone authn failure
+5. Invalid Openstack Keystone authn failure
+<p>If the Openstack Keystone parameters are defined but the Keystone endpoint fails to allow access this error will be generated.